LukeGrahamLandry/franca/devlog.md

     tho this means varargs on amd64 will be even more a problem because both want rax. maybe could use a high float register? is it slow to move between int and float?
 - now that i can get rid of #syscall, i can also get rid of FuncBody.Merged.
+- now that find_or_create_impl doesn't do anything interesting. inline it everywhere and give better error messages.
+- make trying to AOT a comptimeonly function a hard error. will have to go back when i do more caching but for now this is the sane option.
+-

 ## (Jun 16)